jackrosenthal/kajiki/docs/xml-templates.rst

 ^^^^^^^^^^^^^^^^^^

 Call a function, passing a block of template code as a 'lambda' parameter.
-Note thnat this is a special case of calling when you wish to insert some templated text in the expansion of a function call.
+Note that this is a special case of calling when you wish to insert some templated text in the expansion of a function call.
 In normal circumstances, you would just use `${my_function(args)}`.

 >>> Template = kajiki.XMLTemplate('''<div